Find A Recycling Center Near You

 There are a few options that you can choose from.

-- Ask your mattress retailer to haul your old one away when they bring your new one.
+• Ask your mattress retailer to haul your old mattress away when they deliver your new one.

-- Use our finder to locate a junk removal company that will take the mattress as well as other items off of your hands (this is best if you’re remodeling an old house).
+• Use our finder to find a junk removal company that will remove the mattress and other items from your hands (this is best if you’re remodeling an old house).

 Note: Box springs are recyclable too.